Pro Archia Poeta: Exordium or introduction

 Cicero begins his speech by gaining the goodwill or benevolentia of the judges.
 He starts with his trademark periodic sentence by depicting his strengths of natural talent, experience, and strategy while appearing humble and inferior to the qualities of his client.
 He asks the court to indulge him with a novum genus dicendi "new manner of speaking", similar to the style of a poet.
 The greater part of the speech contains finely crafted rhetoric and an increased frequency of such poetical devices as hendiadys, chiasmus, and the golden line.
 His aim is to draw attention to Archias' profession and appeal to his value in Roman culture.
-He reveals this thesis in lines 20–22:
+He reveals this thesis in section 2:

 Etenim omnes artes quae ad humanitatem pertinent habent quoddam commune vinculum et quasi cognatione quadam inter se continentur.

 To be sure, all arts which are relevant to human culture have a certain common bond, and are connected, one to another, by a sort of, as it were, kindred relationship.

 He continues with this approach in the final lines of this section where he proposes that even if Archias were not enrolled as a citizen, his virtuous qualities should compel us to enroll him.